josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ![Table with outliers details](images/esru_outlier-1.svg)

-Because this results drill down to the BIB number, you can click on a row and get more details of a runner:
+Because these results drill down to the BIB number, you can click on a row and get more details about a runner:

 ![Outlier racer details, including BIB](images/esru_outlier-2.svg)

-Textual as excellent support for rendering Markdown, programing languages.
-Take a look on the code to see yourself.
+Textual as excellent support for rendering Markdown, programming languages.
+Take a look at the code to see yourself.

 ### A few plot graphics for you